 - When melting sugar, add a touch of corn syrup to stop it from crystallizing

-Don’t Miss A Cooking Demonstration On A Cruise Ship
+Don’t Miss The Duelling Chefs Entertainment On A Cruise Ship

-The cooking demonstrations had just whetted our appetite – for both lunch when the demonstration was done and to consider a gastronomic trip on the bigger Oceania ships that included a much more extensive set of cooking lessons.
-One of Oceania’s cooking cruises would include Master Chef Jacques Pepin himself (Executive Culinary Director for Oceania Cruises).
+The cooking demonstrations just whetted our appetite.
+We couldn’t wait for lunch.
+And we considered a gastronomic trip on the bigger Oceania ships.
+Those trips included a much more extensive set of cooking lessons.
+One of Oceania’s cooking cruises included Master Chef Jacques Pepin himself (Executive Culinary Director for Oceania Cruises).

-With the rise of cooking shows, most people expect not only education but a high entertainment value.
+With the rise of cooking shows, most people expected not only education but a high entertainment value.
 We certainly got this each time we put the duelling chefs entertainment on our cruise schedule!

 Have you had the chance to experience a fun cooking demonstration?
 Did you learn any other good helpful cooking tips?